ShreyasPrasad/Jsudokusolver/README.md

 *A GUI using the swing library will be made available in the future, greatly simplifying the use of the algorithm.*

 Screenshots are included below:
+1. Correct Input Processing
 ![alt text](https://raw.githubusercontent.com/ShreyasPrasad/Jsudokusolver/master/screenshots/ss1.PNG)

+2. Placement of Processed Input in Sudokusolver.java
 ![alt text](https://raw.githubusercontent.com/ShreyasPrasad/Jsudokusolver/master/screenshots/ss2.PNG)